 These various file formats provide the best possible logo reproduction for any foreseeable applications.
 Please use these materials rather than scanning or photocopying from printed materials, which would reduce the quality of the result.

-The typeface used by the UUA is called Helvetica Neue.
+The recommended font is Helvetica Neue, a clear, crisp and accessible typeface.
 It is part of the standard suite of fonts included on Mac computers but is not generally found on Windows machines.
 It can be purchased from a font foundry (Adobe, Linotype, etc.).
-If that font is unavailable, use Helvetica or Arial.
+If that font is unavailable, the recommended font is Helvetica or Arial.